ovinokurov/PricePrediction/README.md

 ## Installation

-Installation
 To install the Cryptocurrency Price Prediction Tool, follow these steps:

-Clone the repository: git clone https://github.com/ovinokurov/PricePrediction.git Install the required libraries: pip install requests openpyxl scikit-learn colorama Run the tool: python main.py
+1. Clone the repository: git clone https://github.com/ovinokurov/PricePrediction.git
+2. Install the required libraries: pip install requests openpyxl scikit-learn colorama
+3. Run the tool: python main.py

 This tool can be installed on Windows, Mac, Unix, or any other machine that has Python 3 and pip installed.
 If you do not have Python 3 or pip installed, you can download them from the official Python website: https://www.python.org/downloads/.
 Once you have installed Python 3 and pip, follow the steps above to install and use the tool.